Prenuptial Agreements in North Carolina

 Free of Duress

 The North Carolina courts have given a lot of emphasis to the voluntary nature of prenuptial agreements.
 What should be stressed is that both parties have to enter the agreement with the dignity of the marriage and without any external influence.
-If one of the parties demonstrates how they were compelled to append their signature to the prenup, say, by the other party or family members, then such agreement can be declared null and void.
+If one of the parties demonstrates how they were compelled to sign the prenup, say, by the other party or family members, then such agreement can be declared null and void.
 This is why it is essential for each party to have ample time to review and understand the document before signing it.
 Presumably, the agreement should be discussed and executed a lot earlier than the wedding day.

 Complete and Truthful Disclosure of Property Owned and Any Related Congruencies